badams97/Sprayer_Chassis_Features/README.md

 ### Workflow

-Displayed below, this detailed project workflow accurately describes the **overall process** for this investigation.
+Displayed below, this detailed workflow accurately describes the **overall process** for this investigation.
 The main steps in this procedure include the following:

 1. Organized Folder Structure
 2. Selection of Features to Analyze